Golang String Contains Exposed: PRO Tips and Tricks

 func Contains(s, substr string) bool

-Here are some basic examples to showcase how to use the strings.Contains function:
+Here is a basic example to showcase how to use the strings.Contains function:

 package main